WhatsApp Rolls Out Username Reservations, Lists 5 Steps to Secure Your Preferred Name

 WhatsApp starts testing paid subscription

-Earlier, YEN.com.gh reported that WhatsApp confirmed it is testing a new subscription tier called WhatsApp Plus.
+Earlier, YEN.com.gh reported that WhatsApp had confirmed that it is testing a new subscription tier called WhatsApp Plus.

-The optional subscription, when rolled out, will allow users to pay for additional features while keeping the standard WhatsApp experience free.
+The optional subscription would allow users to pay for additional features while keeping the standard platform experience free.

-Meta said the test is aimed at introducing extra features and customisation options, and will not change WhatsApp's core messaging functionality.
+Meta said the test is aimed at introducing extra features and customisation options, and would not change core functionality.

 Source: YEN.com.gh